Direct Trusted Agent Accreditation Program

 As of early 2017, there are 44 fully accredited HISPs, CAs, and RAs, and one fully accredited CA/RA.
 There are 15 candidate accredited HISPs, CAs, and RAs.
 View logos of these organizations here.

 The Background of the DirectTrust HISP Accreditation Program and Direct Trusted Agent Accreditation Program (DTAAP-CA/RA)

 Launched in March 2010 as a part of the Nationwide Health Information Network (“NwHIN”), the Direct Project was created to specify a simple, secure, scalable, and standards-based way for participants to send authenticated, encrypted health information directly to known, trusted recipients over the Internet, enabling interoperable, secure messaging in the healthcare industry (“Industry”).
 Those Direct Project specifications and protocols are now known as the Direct standard, which meets a federal requirement for Meaningful Use Stage 2 as laid out by ONC and CMS in recently promulgated regulations and rules; “Direct exchange” is the term used for this secure communication.

-For healthcare professionals, patients, and others to take advantage of Directed exchange of health information, Health Information Service Providers (HISPs), must coordinate the roles of Certificate Authorities (CAs), and Registration Authorities (RAs), while carrying out the responsibility for managing the intricate parts of the deployment of digital certificates and of managing public and private keys, which are necessary for Directed exchange subscribers to be assured of consistent privacy, security, and trust.
-Together, HISPs, CAs, and RAs are known as Trust Agents for the deployment and adoption of Directed exchange.
+For healthcare professionals, patients, and others to take advantage of Direct exchange of health information, Health Information Service Providers (HISPs), must coordinate the roles of Certificate Authorities (CAs), and Registration Authorities (RAs), while carrying out the responsibility for managing the intricate parts of the deployment of digital certificates and of managing public and private keys, which are necessary for Direct exchange subscribers to be assured of consistent privacy, security, and trust.
+Together, HISPs, CAs, and RAs are known as Trust Agents for the deployment and adoption of Direct exchange.